 - Origins Available:

 The name O'Bryane is of Norman origin, derived from the personal name Brian which was popular in France and Norman England before it came to Ireland.
 It has sometimes been used as a synonym for O'Brien, though it is of different origin.

 The surname O'Bryane was first found in County Kilkenny (Irish: Cill Chainnigh), the former Kingdom of Osraige (Ossory), located in Southeastern Ireland in the province of Leinster, where bearers of the surname settled in the 13th century.

 Early History of the O'Bryane family

-Another 35 words (2 lines of text) are included under the topic Early O'Bryane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Bryane research.
+More information is included under the topic Early O'Bryane History in all our PDF Extended History products and printed products wherever possible.

 O'Bryane Spelling Variations

 Spelling variations of this family name include: Bryan, Brian, OBryan, McBryan, O'Bryant and others.

 Early Notables of the O'Bryane family (pre 1700)